Local elections have a major impact on our communities—especially our public schools and the education profession.

 Local Elections Assistance Program (LEAP) Initial Reimbursement Application

 All locals requesting financial help from the Education Minnesota PAC must fill out the Initial Reimbursement Application.

 Local Elections Assistance Program (LEAP) Final Reimbursement Application

 Reimbursable expenses for referendums and school board campaigns need to be filed AFTER the election using the Final Reimbursement Application.

 Any questions regarding either of these online forms, please contact Brit Hiedeman at firstname.lastname@example.org.

 How Education Minnesota can help

-Depending on availability, locals can also use Education Minnesota laptops and online phone lists.
+Depending on availability, locals can use Education Minnesota laptops and online phone lists.

-Design and printing
+Designing and printing

 Need help?
 Contact Jim Meyer for levies and referendums or Anna Brelje for school board races.